livecode/livecode/docs/notes/feature-sqlite_update_1.md

 # SQLite support updated and improved
-The version of SQLite has been updated to 3.8.2.
+The version of SQLite has been updated to 3.8.3.

-The SQLite RTREE module is now available.
+The SQLite library has been compiled with options - FTS3, FTS4, FTS3_PARANTHESIS and RTREE.

 SQLite loadable extensions are now supported.
 To utilize loadable extensions, the 'extensions' option must be passed to the revOpenDatabase() call when creating the database connection (see below).